 - free templates which you can download at the end

 Print one each of page 1, 2, and 3, and nine of page 4.
-If you want a white star, that’s all for the printing.
-If you want a rusty “metal” star, print the rust texture (included in the downloads ) onto the back side of page 4.
+If you want a white paper star lantern, that’s all for the printing.
+If you want a rusty “metal” paper star, print the rust texture (included in the downloads ) onto the back side of page 4.

 Cut along blue lines, and score along orange lines.

-Here’s a really helpful trick when gluing: fold the piece along the score line in the middle, and press down the glue dotted tab.
+Here’s a really helpful trick when gluing the paper star lantern: fold the piece along the score line in the middle, and press down the glue dotted tab.
 This is much easier than trying to glue while holding its 3D form!

 Also glue the triangles cut from page 4 to all the triangle shapes on page 1-3.
 If you are making a white star, skip this.

-The reason we leave one of the tips not glued is because we need a “doorway” to take lights in and out.
+The reason we leave one of the paper star lantern tips not glued is because we need a “doorway” to take lights in and out.
 So we only glue one side of the tab, like in photo below.